Drivers are being urged to check that their vehicles will be compatible with the new eco-friendly E10 fuel that was recently launched in the UK

 E10 petrol can slightly reduce fuel economy (the number of miles you are able to drive on a gallon of fuel).

-However, most drivers are unlikely to notice much difference when using E10 fuel in place of E5 as the fuel efficiency reduction is only around 1% - 1.6% - For the average driver, this equates to no more than half a tankful per year.
+However, most drivers are unlikely to notice much difference at the petrol pumps when using E10 fuel in place of E5 as the fuel efficiency reduction is only around 1% - 1.6% - For the average driver, this equates to no more than half a tankful per year.

 Other factors such as driving style or carrying unnecessary additional weight would have a more significant impact on fuel economy.

-As E10 will become the standard petrol grade fuel type across UK forecourts so, widely available, it is expected to be the cheaper petrol out of E10 and E5
+As E10 has become the standard petrol grade fuel type across UK forecourts so, widely available, you will normally find it to be the cheaper petrol out of E10 and the super-unleaded E5 alternative.

 Non compatible cars: E10 fuel in older cars and classic cars